 Estate Planning Options

 There are two options when it comes to estate planning: hiring an attorney or doing it yourself.
 Why would someone choose to do estate planning on their own?
 It boils down to money.
 Many people choose to plan their own estate by filling out kits and documents they find on the internet.
 It is important to know that estate planning is not a one-size-fits-all kind of transaction.

 In many cases, hiring an estate planning attorney is a crucial step in getting your affairs in order.
 Since estate planning documents are legally binding, every word must be carefully written to avoid mistakes.
 Minor mistakes can result in major financial ramifications for your beneficiaries.
 Estate attorneys have the knowledge to help you prepare these documents.
 They can work to protect your assets, streamline the process, and help you navigate the best options to minimize the burden of estate taxes and fees for your beneficiaries.
 Experienced estate attorneys will navigate complex systems and customize your estate plan to your specific goals.

 If you’re ready to start estate planning, we’re here to help.
-Our knowledgeable attorneys will take the headache out of estate planning and work to protect your estate.
-If you’re ready to start estate planning, contact us today.
+Our knowledgeable attorneys will take the headache out of the estate planning process and work to protect your estate.
+If you’re ready to discuss your estate planning options, contact us today.
 Feel free to call us at (904) 236-5317.